TransVault/documentation/onboard/onboard.md

 7) **Communication Step - *Mail User*.**
 Email the user and advise them that their mailbox has now been moved into Office 365, and that they will need to restart Outlook.

-You can add in more wait steps or communication steps as are required for your specific project, but this process forms a simple framework for moving a user's mailbox into Office 365.
+You can add in more wait steps or communication steps as required for your specific project, but this process forms a simple framework for moving a user's mailbox into Office 365.

 ## Mapping a pilot user